Rule 34. Production of documents and things and entry upon land for inspection and other purposes.

-(b)(1) The request shall identify the items to be inspected by individual item or by category, and describe each item and category with reasonable particularity.
-The request shall specify a reasonable date, time, place, and manner of making the inspection and performing the related acts.
+(b)(1) The request must identify the items to be inspected by individual item or by category, and describe each item and category with reasonable particularity.
+The request must specify a reasonable date, time, place, and manner of making the inspection and performing the related acts.
 The request may specify the form or forms in which electronically stored information is to be produced.

-(b)(2) The responding party shall serve a written response within 28 days after service of the request.
-The responding party shall restate each request before responding to it.
-The response shall state, with respect to each item or category, that inspection and related acts will be permitted as requested, or that the request is objected to.
-If the party objects to a request, the party must state the reasons for the objection.
+(b)(2) The responding party must serve a written response within 28 days after service of the request.
+The responding party must restate each request before responding to it.
+The response must state, with respect to each item or category, that inspection and related acts will be permitted as requested, or that the request is objected to.
+If the party objects to a request, the party must state the reasons for the objection with specificity.
 Any reason not stated is waived unless excused by the court for good cause.
-The party shall identify and permit inspection of any part of a request that is not objectionable.
-If the party objects to the requested form or forms for producing electronically stored information -- or if no form was specified in the request -- the responding party must state the form or forms it intends to use.
+An objection must state by individual item or by category whether any responsive items are being withheld on the basis of that objection.
+An objection that states the terms that have controlled a search for responsive items qualifies as a statement that items outside of the search terms may have been withheld.
+The party must identify and permit inspection of items responsive to any part of a request that is not objectionable.
+If the party objects to the requested form or forms for producing electronically stored information—or if no form was specified in the request—the responding party must state the form or forms it intends to use.

 (c) Form of documents and electronically stored information.

-(c)(1) A party who produces documents for inspection shall produce them as they are kept in the usual course of business or shall organize and label them to correspond with the categories in the request.
+(c)(1) A party who produces documents for inspection must produce them as they are kept in the usual course of business or must organize and label them to correspond with the categories in the request.